0xPolygon/cosmos-sdk/x/gov/README.md

 * **`BountyProposals`:** If accepted, a `BountyProposal` creates an open bounty.
 The `BountyProposal` specifies how many tokens will be given upon completion.
-These MATIC will be taken from the `reserve pool`.
+These POL will be taken from the `reserve pool`.
 After a `BountyProposal` is accepted by governance, anybody can submit a `SoftwareUpgradeProposal` with the code to claim the bounty.
 Note that once a `BountyProposal` is accepted, the corresponding funds in the `reserve pool`